-Gebruiker Centraal (‘User Central’) is a community of professionals that are working on Dutch eGovernance services.
+Gebruiker Centraal (loosely translated: ‘User Needs First’) is a community of professionals that are working on Dutch eGovernance services.
 The community strives for a more user friendly online government.
-The core of the community is formed by an action team of 17 volunteers, all working in public administrations (ranging from ministries to municipalities).
+The core of the community is formed by an action team of 21 volunteers, all working in public administrations (ranging from ministries to municipalities).
 A team of 6 ambassadors helps us promote the user’s perspective at board level.

 To give our international colleagues an idea of what we are doing, we have translated an article about our strategy.
 The article below was previously published in January 2018 on iBestuur, a Dutch website and magazine about IT in Dutch government.
 The hyperlinks in this article link to Google-translated versions of the original websites.

 “Our online service puts the needs of citizens first”.
 “We work from an outside-in perspective”.
 These statements are all too often heard within Dutch government.
 Statements no one could disagree with, really.
 At the same time this raises questions.
 What exactly are we talking about?
 And how can we develop a user-centered perspective?
 After all, we all want world peace; war only breaks out the moment we start discussing about how to achieve it.

 In this article I will describe how we, members of the government-wide knowledge community of Gebruiker Centraal (loosely translated: User Needs First), contribute towards a user-friendly online government, that focuses on the needs of citizens and entrepreneurs.
 This provides an insight into our strategy and hopefully leads to a healthy discussion (without any warmongering, I should hope).

 Before we discuss our strategy, I would like to take a moment to address the various motivations to emphasize the perspective of the citizen / entrepreneur / user / customer / client / etc. I will focus primarily on the digital channel, while acknowledging the continuing importance of other channels.